bjcull/bjcull.github.com/_posts/2010-12-13-push-notifications-in-windows-phone-7-1-code-on-the-device.md

 - Tutorial
 ---

 <p>This tutorial mini series will take us through the steps of setting up push notifications for your windows phone 7 app.</p>  <h4>Posts in the series:</h4>  <ol>   <li><strong>Code on the device</strong> - This will handle everything you need to put into your wp7 app </li>    <li><a href="http://benjii.me/2011/01/push-notifications-in-windows-phone-7-2-code-on-the-server/"><strong>Code on the server</strong> - This will handle receiving and storing your user's device URIs on the server</a> </li>    <li><a title="Push Notifications in Windows Phone 7 – #3 Push that Notification" href="http://benjii.me/2011/04/push-notifications-in-windows-phone-7-3-push-that-notification/" target="_blank"><strong>Push that Notification</strong> - This will handle actually pushing notifications</a></li> </ol>  <p>First things first, we need to put code into our app that identifies the device and sends the info to our server.
 For now, the main page code behind file will do.
 Also note I’ve used a variable called _settings that contains various properties relevant to the user and application; these are mostly constants.</p>  <p>&#160;</p>  <h2>Step 1: Open the Channel</h2>  <p>First we need to open the HttpNotificationChannel.
-This will give us the URI to send our push notifications to.</p>  <pre class="brush: csharp; ruler: true;">private HttpNotificationChannel httpChannel;
+This will give us the URI to send our push notifications to.</p>  <pre class="prettyprint">private HttpNotificationChannel httpChannel;

 private void RegisterDevice()
 {